iiab/iiab/roles/captiveportal/README.md

  * The Python capture script can be run interactively instead of automatically by uWSGI.
 Stop the Captive Portal socket and service first:
    `sudo systemctl stop uwsgi-app@captiveportal.socket uwsgi-app@captiveportal.service`
    Stopping this instance does not stop the Admin Console instance.
- * Run `capture-wsgi.py -v` in a terminal for debug-level logging.
+ * Run `capture-wsgi.py -v --port 9090` in a terminal for debug-level logging.
+   You can alternatively set `CAPTIVE_PORTAL_PORT=9090`.
 To also write a rotating file log during direct debugging, pass `--log-file /tmp/captiveportal.log` or set `CAPTIVE_PORTAL_LOG_FILE=/tmp/captiveportal.log`.